NumEconCopenhagen/ConsumptionSavingNotebooks/README.md

 # Getting Started

-The main tool in the [ConSav package](https://github.com/NumEconCopenhagen/ConsumptionSaving) is the **ConsumptionSavingModel** class with predefined methods for e.g. saving and loading.
+The main tool in the [ConSav package](https://github.com/NumEconCopenhagen/ConsumptionSaving) is the **ModelClass** class with predefined methods for e.g. saving and loading.
 Each concrete model inherits these methods and then adds methods for e.g. solving and simulating.
 The simplest example is the canonical buffer-stock consumption model, see the [BufferStockModel notebook](https://github.com/NumEconCopenhagen/ConsumptionSavingNotebooks/blob/master/BufferStockModel/BufferStockModel.ipynb).

 The [DurableConsumptioModel notebook](https://github.com/NumEconCopenhagen/ConsumptionSavingNotebooks/blob/master/DurableConsumptionModel/DurableConsumptionModel.ipynb) contains more advanced examples.
 Specifically, it implements the solution methods proposed in [A Guide On Solving Non-Convex Consumption-Saving Models](http://web.econ.ku.dk/druedahl/papers/2019_NEGM.pdf).
 See also the [results notebook](https://github.com/NumEconCopenhagen/ConsumptionSavingNotebooks/blob/master/DurableConsumptionModel/A%20Guide%20On%20Solving%20Non-Convex%20Consumption-Saving%20Models.ipynb) for this paper.